 “Green fields and pastures”: The Location of Strangeways Hall

 Strangeways was the name of the hall, the area and eventually the prison.
 They were all named after the (de) Stangeways family, but where was/is Strangeways?
 The area is located just north of the city centre, if you leave Victoria Station and walk about ten minutes or so up Great Ducie Street, you’ll be in the heart of Strangeways and near the site of the old hall.
 The 234 foot tall, Gothic-revival ventilation tower of Strangeways Prison is a local landmark of the site.

-The land behind Strangeways contained a pleasure garden with large fish pond and in the wider parklands there was two other bodies of water.
-The grounds were extremely popular with local people to the extent Astley’s Circus chose the site to hold a performance there in March 1773.
+The land behind Strangeways contained a pleasure garden with large fish pond and in the wider parklands there were two other bodies of water.
+The grounds were extremely popular with local people, to the extent Astley’s Circus chose the site to hold a performance there in March 1773.

 The De Strangeways Family

 The de Strangeways family themselves are certainly recorded in antiquity at the site, although the name appears differently over time; ‘Strongways’ in 1306, ‘Strangewayes’ in 1349 and ‘Strangwishe’ in 1473.
 In the latter part of the sixteenth century, church records at Manchester reveal the surname was also spelt ‘Strangwaies’.